gravitational/teleport/docs/4.4/admin-guide.md

 ### Using Node Invitation Tokens

-Both static and short-lived tokens are used the same way.
+Both static and short-lived dynamic tokens are used the same way.
 Execute the following command on a new node to add it to a cluster:

 ``` bash